 If a mother were to pass away, the family would be left to find other means to provide childcare, often at the expense of a full-time job on an annual basis.
 Even if it is not quite as expensive as 100% of a full-time job, it is still a considerable burden on the family.

 The solution is once again life insurance.
-Life insurance can provide the family with sufficient cash to pay childcare expenses (and educational expenses) until the children are self sufficient.
+Life insurance can provide the family with sufficient cash to pay childcare expenses (and educational expenses) until the children are self-sufficient.
 Even though someone may not work as an income earner, the services that they provide a family can still be very valuable in monetary terms (and other ways as well).

 Young Mothers Are Woefully Under-Insured

-An important finding of a study by Life Ant is that young women, and young mothers in particular, are one of the most underinsured demographics in America.
+An important finding of a study by Life Ant is that young women, and young mothers, in particular, are one of the most underinsured demographics in America.
 Unless they receive a life insurance policy through their employer, they are extremely unlikely to be covered.
 Our research indicated that women under 30 are insured at rates under 20%.

-Not only is life insure often needed by young parents even more than older parents (young parents are unlikely to have much money in savings), but life insurance is actually much less expensive to purchase when the insured person is young.
+Not only is life insurance often needed by young parents even more than older parents (young parents are unlikely to have much money in savings), but life insurance is actually much less expensive to purchase when the insured person is young.
 These young parents, and young women, in particular, are missing out on an opportunity to protect their families at very affordable prices.
 Term life insurance policies can last for 30 years or longer, so if a person buys life insurance in their mid 20’s they may be buying the only life insurance policy they will ever need, at a great price.

-Young women, and especially young mothers should realize that their lack of savings leaves their families very vulnerable to financial ruin from an early death.
+Young women and especially young mothers should realize that their lack of savings leaves their families very vulnerable to financial ruin from an early death.